-On an absolute basis, general and administrative expenses increased, which is attributable to increased headcounts and compensation levels largely attributable to growth of the US business resulting from increased activity levels as well as general corporate cost increases, offset by lower rent expense as a result of the adoption of IFRS 16 and a reduction in G&A through restructuring efforts at PureChem.
-Further, negatively impacting general and administrative costs in the current quarter is the impact of the stronger USD versus CAD on the translation of US source general and administrative costs when compared to Q1 2018.
+On an absolute basis, general and administrative expenses increased slightly over comparable 2018 periods, which is attributable to increased headcounts and compensation levels largely attributable to growth of the US business resulting from increased activity levels as well as general corporate cost increases, offset by lower rent expense as a result of the adoption of IFRS 16 and a reduction in G&A through restructuring efforts at PureChem.
+Further, negatively impacting general and administrative costs in the current quarter is the impact of the stronger USD versus CAD on the translation of US source general and administrative costs when compared to Q2 2018.
 As activity levels increase, it is expected that general and administrative expenses will continue to rise as the Company adds headcount to address the needs of its growing business and as the Company experiences some cost inflation.

-As a percentage of revenue, general and administrative expenses have decreased in Q1 2019, as a result of the fixed costs of managing the business being distributed over a larger revenue base.
+As a percentage of revenue, general and administrative expenses have decreased in Q2 2019, and H1 2019 as a result of the fixed costs of managing the business being distributed over a larger revenue base, as compared with the same periods in 2018.